Mridul-7/JDBC_vehicle_info_system/README.md

 # JDBC_vehicle_info_system
-This is mini project developed using JDBC, jsp, mysql, tomcat apache In this project the values is being stored in mysql database locally using tomcat apache In this the values can be displayed, insert, and delete from mysql database
+This is mini project developed using JDBC, jsp, mysql, tomcat apache In this project the values is being stored in mysql database locally using tomcat apache In this the values can be displayed, inserted, and deleted from mysql database